-You can shop for the best rates on personal loans at a site like Credible or Earnest.
+You can shop for the best rates on personal loans at a site like Credible or Upgrade.
 Doing so won’t impact your credit score.
 Shop around and see who is offering the best rate.
 These lenders may give you a better rate than Tally.

 If your credit score rules out these options and Tally, you can still pay off your credit card debt using the snowball or stacking method.
 You need to have a plan so that you’re paying off the debt as efficiently as possible.
 Snowball has psychological benefits, but stacking is the method that will save you the most money in interest.

 Tally is pretty new on the personal finance scene.
 The company was founded in 2015 but only became available to the public in late 2017.
 Should you add Tally to your financial toolbox?

 - Tally uses the debt stacking method: The debt repayment method that saves you the most money by paying off your highest interest credit cards first.

 - Tally only does a soft credit check to determine approval: It doesn’t impact your credit score the way a hard check does.
 When you apply for a balance transfer credit card (or any other kind of credit card) or a personal loan, the lender does a hard check.

 - Speaking of credit scores, most Tally users will see a jump in their score: Utilization(how much of your available credit you’re using) makes up 30% of your FICO score.
 By using a Tally line of credit to pay balances down or off, your utilization goes down, and your credit score goes up!